wqhuang-ustc/kubernetes-on-premise/README.md

 * Composable attributes(Choice of the network plugin for instance)
 * Support for most popular Linux distributions

 Kubespray can run on bare metal and most cloud, which is great if we need to have a hybrid cloud environment to deploy some applications on the public cloud.This project will walk through the steps it takes to launch a Kubernetes cluster from bate metal, including the issue that might come up during the setup.
+In the end, you will have:
+1. A highly available Kubernetes cluster deployed across multiple Data Centers
+2. One Nginx-Ingress-Controller in each Data Center to prevent Single DC failure.
+3. MetalLB to provide you LoadBalancer service for exposing your application.